Bank Charges Journal Entry does not have any unusual accounting treatment.

 Bank Charges

-Bank Charges are the transactional fees for the various services provided by bank .
+Bank Charges are the transactional fees for the various services provided by the bank.
 It does not include the interest charged on the loans.

 What are Bank Charges?

-Service Charges levied by Banks for transactions such as Maintenance Fees (E.g., Debit and Credit Card Annual Fees), Transaction Fees (E.g., Cash Handling Charges), Fees for Issuing bank statements etc. The List is never-ending.
-Find example of bank charges here.
+Service Charges levied by Banks for transactions such as Maintenance Fees (E.g., Debit and Credit Card Annual Fees), Transaction Fees (E.g., Cash Handling Charges), Fees for Issuing bank statements, etc. The List is never-ending.
+Find an example of bank charges here.

 Why are the Bank Charges Levied?